redluigi323/GRID0-relay/README.md

 simple usage guide:

-1. Download the latest release from releases.
+1. Download the latest release from [releases] (https://github.com/redluigi323/GRID0-relay/releases).
 2. Run it by either running GRID0Relay.exe(Windows) or GRID0 Relay.app(macOS) (you will be prompted for admin perms when necessary).
 3. If you dont have Zerotier and Npcap installed, head to settings and press the button to install both and run their setups.
 4. Join a network on ZeroTier's ui.